-Carcinogenicity: The NIP, IARC, and OSHA do not list TOCP as a carcinogen.
 Summary of Risks: TOCP, the greater toxic hazard in TCP, may be present in commercial products containing TCP.
 Restricting TCP to low triorthocresyl phosphate levels can reduce its toxicity and health hazards.
 The main causes of chronic intoxication are accidental ingestion and skin penetration.
 Severe paralysis has resulted from ingesting 6 to 7 mg/kg, and the lethal dose for humans by ingestion is about 1.0 g/kg.
 Ingesting foodstuffs (ginger ale, edible oil) or therapeutic substances (creosote phosphate) stored in containers of TCP-plasticised resin or additives has caused acute mass poisonings.
 Since TCP has low volatility, vapor inhalation is unlikely at normal temperatures; however, it may be a hazard if boiled.
 Most occupational poisonings occur during industrial use of TCP, not during its production phase, which is totally enclosed.
-During aryl phosphates manufacturing (with up to 20% TOCP), workers exposed to 0.2- to 3.4-mg/m2 concentrations show some plasma cholinesterase inhibition, but this effect did not correlate with the degree of exposure or with minor gastrointestinal or neuromuscular symptoms.
-Madical Conditions Acuravated by Long-Term Exposure 1 on outsing may cause bilateral wrist drop and numbress of the fingers Medical Conditions Aggravated by Long-Term Exposure: Long-term exposure may cause bilateral wrist drop and numbress of the fingers.
+During aryl phosphates manufacturing (with up to 20% TOCP), workers exposed to 0.2- to 3.4-mg/m3 concentrations show some plasma cholinesterase inhibition, but this effect did not correlate with the effect of exposure or with minor gastrointestinal or neuromuscular symptoms.
+Madical Conditions Aggravested by Long.
+Term Exposure, the effect of the firegree exposure may cause bilateral writes drop and numbers of the firegree.
+Medical Conditions Aggravated by Long-Term Exposure: Long-term exposure may cause bilateral wrist drop and numbness of the fingers.

 Neurologic damage can be severe and permanent.